cb-cities/sierra-charlie/README.md

 npm run upload
 ```

-A separate command may be given to upload the data.
+The data files may be uploaded with a separate command.

 ```
 npm run upload-data